aelvan/AutoMin-Craft/README.md

     <link href="/cache/55ed34446f3eac6f869f3fe5b375d311.css?modified=8832678882928" type="text/css" title="default" rel="stylesheet" media="screen, projection">

-Template Variables
+Template Variable
 ---
-All the settings are exposed as variables, so you can do this:
+All the settings are exposed through the automin template variable, so you can do this:

     {% if craft.automin.isEnabled() %}
         Automin is enabled